Sacraments

 // This misses the Catholic teaching that sacraments

-// actually confer the grace they signify
+// truly confer the grace they signify

 The Seven Sacraments